andrijan/heroku-buildpack-python-opencv-scipy/README.md

 - Compiling things in a one-off dyno is slow.

 ## How
-A complete environment was created using the Dockerfile file based on the heroku cedar stack v14.
+A complete environment was created using the Dockerfile file based on the heroku-16 stack.

 This buildpack will download that environment and place it in your /app/.heroku folder.
 This includes the following: